 CHEC purchases power from North Carolina Electric Membership Corporation (NCEMC).
-CHEC takes delivery north of the Bonner Bridge at Oregon Inlet from Dominion North Carolina Power.
-CHEC delivers the power south across the Bonner Bridge via 43 miles of 115kV transmission lines.
+CHEC takes delivery north of the Marc Basnight Bridge at Oregon Inlet from Dominion North Carolina Power.
+CHEC delivers the power south across the bridge via 43 miles of 115kV transmission lines.
 CHEC owns and maintains a 115kV step-down substation in Buxton, with 10.1 miles of 34.5kV from Buxton to Hatteras Village.
 In total, CHEC owns and maintains 348 miles of line.
-CHEC also wheels power for Tideland EMC to serve Ocracoke Island which is south of Hatteras Island and in Hyde County.
+CHEC also wheels power for Tideland EMC to serve Ocracoke Island which is south of Hatteras Island in Hyde County.
 CHEC operates in an extreme coastal environment with wind, salt and flooding constantly threatening the electric system's reliability.
-These factors require more frequent maintenance and replacement of materials on its system.
+The cooperative continues to explore new technologies and construction techniques to both harden the infrastructure, making it less susceptible to storm damage, and smart grid devices, to improve response time when outages do occur.